termux/x11-packages/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Important note: Refusing to provide needed information may result in issue closing. -->

 **Problem description**
 A clear and concise description of what the problem is.
-You may post screenshots in addition to description.
+It will be better if you add a screenshot.

 **Steps to reproduce**
 Steps to reproduce the behavior.
-If problem is related to command line programs, please post all necessary commands to reproduce the issue or even better - attach the script.
+If problem is related to command line programs, please post all necessary commands to reproduce the issue or even better - attach a bash script.

 **Expected behavior**
 A clear and concise description of what you expected to happen.